Johnny Lockwood: Theatre, television and film

-In the early 2000s Lockwood continued to make television and film appearances including roles in Moulin Rouge! and miniseries The Potato Factory.
+In the early 2000s Lockwood continued to make television and film guest appearances including roles in Moulin Rouge! and miniseries The Potato Factory.
 He also continued stage work with the Sydney Theatre Company.

 Personal life

 Anne Lockwood, Johnny Lockwood's wife since 1947, died in Sydney in 1976.
-After Johnny had gone to bed one evening she died after suffering a heart attack and falling from the balcony of their high-rise apartment.
+After Johnny had gone to bed one evening she died after suffering a heart attack and falling from the balcony of their high-rise apartment at McMahon's Point.
 Some people speculated that she had committed suicide, something Johnny angrily denied.

 Lockwood married again in 1980.
-His daughter Joanna Lockwood, born in Australia is an actress, best known for her long-running role in television serial Cop Shop; she also appeared briefly in Number 96.
+His daughter Joanna Lockwood, born in Hammersmith, London, England, is an actress, best known for her long-running role in television serial Cop Shop; she also appeared briefly in Number 96.

-Lockwood, died on 25 April 2013 at a nursing home in Coffs Harbour, aged 92.
+Lockwood died on 25 April 2013 at a nursing home in Coffs Harbour, aged 92.